diriyaiebi/python-project/README.md

 # python-project
-Tp deliver my new project that will be shared
+To deliver my new project that will be shared